-Assuming no other changes, a sharply higher share price makes a stock less attractive to potential buyers.
-In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
-The implication here is that deep value investors might steer clear when expectations of a company are too high.
+All else being equal, a share price drop should make a stock more attractive to potential investors.
+While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
+The implication here is that long term investors have an opportunity when expectations of a company are too low.
 Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

 Does NACCO Industries Have A Relatively High Or Low P/E For Its Industry?

-We can tell from its P/E ratio of 6.19 that sentiment around NACCO Industries isn't particularly high.
-The image below shows that NACCO Industries has a lower P/E than the average (9.9) P/E for companies in the oil and gas industry.
+We can tell from its P/E ratio of 5.12 that sentiment around NACCO Industries isn't particularly high.
+If you look at the image below, you can see NACCO Industries has a lower P/E than the average (7.3) in the oil and gas industry classification.

-This suggests that market participants think NACCO Industries will underperform other companies in its industry.
-While current expectations are low, the stock could be undervalued if the situation is better than the market assumes.
+Its relatively low P/E ratio indicates that NACCO Industries shareholders think it will struggle to do as well as other companies in its industry classification.
+Many investors like to buy stocks when the market is pessimistic about their prospects.
 If you consider the stock interesting, further research is recommended.
 For example, I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

 P/E ratios primarily reflect market expectations around earnings growth rates.
 If earnings are growing quickly, then the 'E' in the equation will increase faster than it would otherwise.
 That means unless the share price increases, the P/E will reduce in a few years.
-Then, a lower P/E should attract more buyers, pushing the share price up.
+A lower P/E should indicate the stock is cheap relative to others -- and that may attract buyers.

-It's great to see that NACCO Industries grew EPS by 13% in the last year.
+Most would be impressed by NACCO Industries earnings growth of 13% in the last year.
 And earnings per share have improved by 136% annually, over the last three years.
-This could arguably justify a relatively high P/E ratio.
+With that performance, you might expect an above average P/E ratio.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.